sheillendra/yii2-jeasyui/README.md

 runtime\
 themes\
     jeasyui\
+        views\
             layouts\                            //left blank if you want see the default _nav_item.php                   //this your customize nav layout will ovverride to sheillendra\layouts _north_content.php              //this your customize north layout will ovverride to sheillendra\layouts _south_content.php              //this your customize south layout will ovverride to sheillendra\layouts _west_content.php               //this your customize west layout will ovverride to sheillendra\layouts modules\
                 module1\
                     views\
                         view_of_controller11
                         view_of_controller12
                 module2\
                     views\
                         view_of_controller21
                         view_of_controller22
             widgets\
             site\                               //this is view of SiteController
             ...                                 //other_view_of_controller

 views\
 web\
 ```